-3.6 Control and Investigation of Outbreaks and Food Related Infectious Disease
+3.6 Control and Investigation of Outbreaks of Food Related or Other Infectious Disease

-Information regarding infectious disease is received by 2 routes:
+Information regarding infectious disease is received by 3 routes:

 - Complaints from people suffering for the symptoms of an infectious disease, normally alleging food poisoning - Notifications from laboratories initiated by a GP or hospital, for example.
 These will confirm that a person in the Crawley area is suffering from a "notifiable disease".
-These are provided to the Council because there is a legal duty to notify certain diseases to the Local Authority, who may then investigate the cause.
+These are provided to the Council because there is a legal duty to notify certain diseases to the Local Authority, who may then investigate the cause. - Notification from Gatwick Health Control regarding sick passengers arriving at the airport.